diego-astu/physician-specialties-and-procedures/README.md

 ~~~~

 The frontend can be deployed via command line.
-If your python binary is not in /usr/bin, you must replace python with the output from `$which python`

 `screen sudo python frontend/flask_app.py`

+If your python binary is not in /usr/bin, you must replace python with the output from `$which python3`

 # Dashboard